HAL Q1 2026 Earnings Call Summary | Stock Taper

 • Q2 2026 Expectations:

-• Completion and Production Division: Anticipated revenue increase of 4-6% with margin improvement.
+• Completion and Production Division: Anticipated sequential revenue increase of 4% to 6%, with margin improvement.

-• Drilling and Evaluation Division: Expected revenue to be flat to down 2%, with margin decline.
+• Drilling and Evaluation Division: Expected flat to down 2% revenue, with margin decline.

 4. Bad News, Challenges, or Points of Concern

-• North America Revenue Decline: 4% decrease in revenue attributed to lower stimulation activity and adverse weather conditions.
+• North America Revenue Decline: 4% decrease year-over-year, primarily due to lower stimulation activity and adverse weather impacts.

 5. Notable Q&A Insights

-• Market Dynamics: Jeffrey Miller noted a shift in energy security priorities, indicating a tighter supply environment and increased urgency for investment in oil and gas.
+• Market Dynamics: Jeffrey Miller emphasized that the supply overhang is no longer a concern, with energy security becoming a priority for nations, which could drive increased investment in oil and gas.

-• North America Recovery: Early signs of recovery were highlighted, with a reduction in "white space" in the frac calendar and increased demand from smaller operators.
+• North America Recovery: Early signs of recovery noted, with a shrinking "white space" in the frac calendar and increased demand from smaller operators.

-• International Growth: Strong potential identified in Latin America and Europe/Africa, with collaborative contracts expected to drive growth.
+• International Growth: Strong prospects in Latin America and Europe/Africa, with collaborative models yielding positive results.